-Excerpt from the Book of Deus:
+|Excerpt from the Book of Deus:|

-For untold millenia, the Earth was ravaged by humanity, who spread evil, war and corruption all across the world.
+For untold millennia, the Earth was ravaged by humanity, who spread evil, war and corruption all across the world.
 Whether it be for wealth, belief or malice, the nations of the world endlessly battled each other and spilled their own blood.
 Until the coming of Zejovah.
-He appeared from the paradise of Olympius, and with a display of his mighty strength and awesome power, purged the Earth of it’s corrupt and greedy rulers.
+He appeared from the paradise of Olympius, and with a display of his mighty strength and awesome power, purged the Earth of its corrupt and greedy rulers.

 He explained to the remaining humans that his race, the Deus, came from a world separated from our own by an invisible wall called the Universal Barrier.
 Olympius, as this world is known, is the ultimate utopia, where there is no war or disease or famine.
 The Deus had been watching the Earth for eons, and knew if they did not intervene, the world, along with humanity, was doomed.

 Thus, Zejovah had been sent as humanity and the Earth’s savior.
 The Deus saw that spread among the population of the world were humans who were pure and honest, but they were few and far between.
-Zejovah declared that humanity should be given a chance to prove itself to be worthy of joining the Deus on Olympius, and thus the Earth become one.
+Zejovah declared that humanity should be given a chance to prove itself to be worthy of joining the Deus on Olympius, and thus the Earth became one.
 The ceaselessly warring nations and all forms of wealth were abolished, all diseases and maladies cured, and all hunger ended.
 With these gifts, Zejovah and his wife Diva established themselves as the governors of Earth, and the arbiters of humanity.
 When a human proves themselves worthy, they are allowed to join the Deus in the paradise of Olympius.

 March 15, 12,872 A.D.

 This is it!
 I can’t believe it!
 I finally did it!
 Lord Zejovah has declared me worthy of Olympius!
 From the time I was born, my parents told me stories of our lords Zejovah and Diva, and their incredible power.
-How they cleansed the world of corruption and bloodshed over ten thousand years ago, how the world used to be plagued by countless diseases and people who never had enough to eat or drink, and were always suffering.
-Until they appeared, and purged the world of these evils and more.
+How they cleansed the world of corruption and bloodshed over ten thousand years ago, how the world used to be plagued by countless diseases and people who never had enough to eat or drink and were always suffering.
+Until they appeared and purged the world of these evils and more.

 Now they wait for me at the Sky Palace.
 A great feast is to be held in my honor for me and my family, before I bid them farewell and finally join our Lord’s kin in Olympius.
 My Mother, Father and sister were overcome with joy and pride when they received the news, that I would be the first of us to ascend to paradise.
-My mother hugged me so tight I thought she might break me in half, and my Father, he could not stop saying how proud he was.
+My mother hugged me so tight I thought she might break me in half, and my father, he could not stop saying how proud he was.
 As for my younger sister, she hugged me as well, though I’m quite sure I could see just a hint of envy in her eyes.

 We leave our home and depart for the Sky Palace.
 I can’t even remember how many times I would gaze up at the gold and ivory towers of the palace from my bedroom window and imagine myself rising above the clouds to the home of our Lords, to tread the very halls of salvation and at last pass through the Ivory Arch to Olympius.